 Based in Sydney, Adams joins iTWire as Senior Contributor.
 Prior to that, he was at managing director at IDG Communications Australia & New Zealand, publisher of the brands CIO, ARN, Computerworld, CSO, PC World and CMO.
 He has over 20 years experience in media and marketing, 10 years in the IT channel and a Communications degree from UTS.

-Graeme Philipson is senior associate editor at iTWire.
-He is one of Australia’s longest serving and most experienced IT journalists.
-He is author of the only definitive history of the Australian IT industry, ‘A Vision Splendid: The History of Australian Computing.’
+Graeme Philipson sadly passed away in Jan 2021 and a much valued senior associate editor at iTWire.
+He was one of Australia’s longest serving and most experienced IT journalists.
+He is the author of the only definitive history of the Australian IT industry, ‘A Vision Splendid: The History of Australian Computing.’

 John de Ridder